Student-Java/caesar-cli/README.md

 # Node.js Caesar cipher CLI tool

-The application uses to encrypt and decrypt using the Caesar cipher.
+The application is used to encrypt and decrypt using the Caesar cipher.
 It transform only latin letters.

 ## How to install